Antikyth/Antikyth/README.md

 ### Hello!
 I'm just a student who loves learning and programming.
-I love sharing my discoveries with others, and I always try to better the path I have travelled, to always make it easier for the next person!
-The most meaningful thing for me is helping other people; someday I hope to develop something that has a bigger, more meaningful impact on people's lives.
+I love sharing my discoveries with others, and I always try to better the path I have travelled; to always make it easier for the next person!

+The most meaningful thing for me is helping other people.
+Someday I hope to develop something that can have a big, positive impact on other people.

 ### [[AquariWM](https://github.com/AquariWM)]
 - [AquariWM Server](https://github.com/AquariWM/aquariwm): a modular window manager for X11.